iAmG-r00t/blog/_posts/ctf/2018-10-17-osint-ctf-learning-it-better-way.md

 `O`pen `S`ource `INT`telligence, is a technique of `collecting data from publicly available sources to produce actionable intelligence`.

-While I was roaming the internet space, I came by a YT video titled; open-source intelligence, what I learned being an OSINT creeper by Josh Huff.
-After watching the video I was excited and eager to learn more.
+While roaming the internet space, I came by a YT video titled; open-source intelligence, what I learned being an OSINT creeper by Josh Huff.
+After watching the video, I was excited and eager to learn more.
 I proceeded to give it a try, but after a few trials, I felt like I had no grip on the methodology presented by Josh.

 {: style="padding-top: 2em"}